lakshaykamat/obsidian-academic-vault/Semester 4/R Programming/Unit 1/Objects/List.md

 ### Definition

-A list is a compound data structure in R that can store elements of different types, such as vectors, matrices, data frames, and other lists.
-It provides a way to organize and structure heterogeneous data.
+==A list is a compound data structure in R that can store elements of different types, such as vectors, matrices, data frames, and other lists.== It provides a way to organize and structure heterogeneous data.

 ### Creating Lists